DrC0okie/HEIG_ADS_Labo6/README.md

 In Unix and Linux systems, files or directories are considered hidden if their names start with a "`.`".
 These files are generally used to store user configuration or system information that should not be accidentally modified or deleted.

-When you run `find .`, the command lists all entries in the  current directory and all its subdirectories, including those whose  names start with a dot.
+When you run `find .`, the command lists all entries in the  current directory and all its subdirectories, including those whose  names start with a dt.
 For example, this would include files like `.bashrc`, `.git`, and directories like `.config`.

 > 2. Using find display all the files in your home directory
 >